Bethany Cabe: Fictional character biography

 Once Stark is off the bottle, Bethany resumes her relationship with him and became his closest confidante.
-However, Stark choses not to reveal that he is Iron Man at this time.
+However, Stark chooses not to reveal that he is Iron Man at this time.
 Shortly afterwards, Iron Man comes into conflict with Madame Masque once again.
 Masque and Spymaster kidnap Cabe.
 Masque wants revenge on Stark and displays her jealousy at Cabe's intimate relationship with him.
 She reveals that Stark and Iron Man are one and the same, believing that this would surprise Cabe.
 However, Cabe explains that she already figured this secret out weeks before.
 Masque, in a fit of rage, attempts to gun down Cabe, but is overcome in the process.
 This incident heralds the start of the long-term enmity between Cabe and Masque.

 After a trip to the Caribbean where Cabe and Stark finally seem to find happiness, Cabe arrives home to news that her husband is still alive and being held somewhere in East Germany.
 She is determined to rescue him, and becomes secretive and cagey towards Stark.
 Cabe eventually travels to Germany where she is captured and held prisoner at a high-tech installation known as "Der Hand Von Himmel," or "Heaven's Hand."
 Iron Man attempts to rescue her.
 But after assisting her to escape, he is captured and held prisoner at the installation.
 Iron Man battles the Living Laser in order to escape, but once he returns to the United States, Cabe informs him that she is returning to her husband.
 Therefore, her relationship with Stark is over.

 Stark goes into another alcoholic binge shortly afterwards, which is far more severe this time.
 Years later, Cabe returns, looking for Stark's help.
 However, she is captured by Obadiah Stane, who uses mind transfer technology to switch Cabe's personality with that of Masque's.
 Now, in Cabe's body, Masque attempts to kill Stark.
 However, she is thwarted by Cabe in Masque's body.
 Stark manages to successfully transfer their personalities back to their rightful owners.
 Afterwards, Cabe decides to go back to Germany to officially end her relationship with Tilburg.
 However, Tilburg is killed via a drug overdose.
 Cabe does not return for some time.